ocp-power-automation/ocs-upi-kvm/README.md

 The majority of the **create-ocp.sh** command is spent running terraform (and ansible).
 On occasion, a transient error will occur while creating the cluster.
 In this case, the operation can be restarted by specifying the  **--retry** argument.
-This can save up to an hour of execution time.
+This can save half an hour of execution time.
 If this argument is not specified, the existing cluster will be torn down automatically assuming there is one.

-If the failure occurs while running the **deploy-ocs-ci.sh** script, the operation has to be restarted from the beginning.
+If a failure occurs while running the **deploy-ocs-ci.sh** script, the operation has to be restarted from the beginning.
 That is to say with **creat-ocp.sh**.
 Do not specify the --retry argument as the OCP cluster has to be completely removed before trying to deploy OCS.
-The deploy-ocs-ci.sh changes the internal state of the OCP cluster which may not be reset if the --retry option is specified.
-Further, the deploy-ocs-ci.sh has never been run successfully except with a clean OCP cluster.
+The ocs-ci project alters the state of the OCP cluster.

+Further, the **teardown-ocs-ci.sh** script has never been obcserved to work cleanly.
+This simply invokes the underlying ocs-ci function.
+It is provided as it may be fixed in time and it is a valuable function, if only in theory now.

+The script **destroy-ocp.sh** which recompletely removes ocp and ocs.

+The script **create-ocp.sh** will also remove an existing OCP cluster if one is present before creating a new one as *only one OCP cluster is supported on the host KVM server at a time*.
+This is true even if the cluster was created by another user, so if you are concerned with impacting other users run this command first, *sudo virsh list --all*.

-### Sample scripts
+## Sample scripts

 ```
 samples/dev-ocs.sh [--retry-ocp] [--latest-ocs]